Welcome!

 August 1, 2025 11:00 a.m. - 12:00 p.m.
 (MT) *Live Audio Stream Only 1.0 Ethics credit Registration Fee: $55.00

-Course Description: TBD LIVE EVENT: Communicating to Opposing Counsel & the Courts: Professionalism and Ethics (Live Audio Streaming) Communicating to Opposing Counsel & the Courts: Professionalism and Ethics Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.
+Course Description: TBD LIVE EVENT: Communicating with Opposing Counsel & the Courts: Professionalism and Ethics (Live Audio Streaming) Communicating with Opposing Counsel & the Courts: Professionalism and Ethics Sponsored by the Idaho Law Foundation, Inc. in partnership with Freestone and WebCredenza, Inc.

 April 29, 2025 11:00 a.m. – 12:00 p.m.
 (MT) *Live Audio Streaming Only 1.0 Ethics credit Registration Fee: $55.00